 How TIAO Works For You

-At TIAO, we work on behalf of our membership to take on pressing policy issues that impact the Ontario tourism industry through our policy strategy and government communications.
-We work to ensure that the provincial government understands that tourism drives the economy and creates meaningful jobs in every region of the province.
+At TIAO, we work on behalf of our membership to take on pressing policy issues that impact the Ontario tourism industry.
+Through our policy strategy and government communications, we advocate at the federal, provincial, and municipal levels to ensure governments understand that tourism drives the economy and creates meaningful jobs in every region of the province.

 Do you have a pressing issue in your sector?

-Reach out directly by emailing us to discuss any issues that's affecting your tourism business in Ontario, and we will work with you to make your voice heard.
+Reach out directly by emailing us to discuss any issues that are affecting your tourism business in Ontario, and we will work with you to make your voice heard.

 Advocacy in Action: Our Policy Wins